asnet-am/eduroam-imap-playbook/README.md

 git clone https://github.com/asnet-am/eduroam-imap-playbook
 cd eduroam-imap-playbook
 ```
+All configuration happens in [group_vars/all](group_vars/all).
+You should edit that file to suit your enviroment.

 The playbook is also (hopefully) self documenting, allowing people who don't make use of Ansible to follow the configuration.